-Water myths revisited, from weight loss to hydrationMarch 18th, 2014 in Health /
+Water myths revisited, from weight loss to hydrationMarch 18, 2014 in Medicine & Health / Health

 (HealthDay)—Dieters are often told to drink plenty of water, but doing so won't help them shed excess pounds, an expert says.

 "There is very little evidence that drinking water promotes weight loss.
 It is one of those self-perpetuating myths," Beth Kitchin, an assistant professor of nutrition sciences at the University of Alabama at Birmingham, said in a university news release.

 "I'm not saying drinking water isn't good," she said, adding that she's aware of only one study that showed people who drank more water burned a few extra calories.
 "And it was only a couple of extra calories a day," she said.

 Another popular misconception is that the temperature of drinking water affects weight loss.